 The accounting concentration will concentrate on relevant bodies of knowledge, such as financial accounting, managerial accounting, auditing and taxation.
 The curriculum is designed to develop a high level of student technical and research competence in a specifically defined program area of business.
 Strong attention will be paid to linking accounting research with accounting practice, specifically guidance relative to best and evolving practices in the accounting field.

-In addition to the Four Required Foundation Courses, students must take:
+In addition to the Five Required Foundation Courses, students must take:

 Two Required Advanced Research Design/Methods Courses